paulmelis/ed25519/readme.md

 ```

-Derives public key from the given private key. `public_key` must be
+Derives public key from the given private key.
+C only: `public_key` must be
 a writable 32 byte buffer, `private_key` must be a 64 byte buffer with
 a valid private key.